MetaMask/snaps/packages/snaps-cli/README.md

 - Type: `boolean`
 - Default: `true`

-Whether to validate the snap manifest.
-If `true`, the snap manifest will be validated, and any errors or warnings will be shown.
+Whether to validate the Snap manifest.
+If `true`, the Snap manifest will be validated, and any errors or warnings will be shown.

 ##### `cliOptions.outfileName`